 Editor's Note: There needs to be an issue added describing content (codec) reporting.

-Editor's Note: There needs to be text added illustrating some operator policy options available for detection of unwanted encryption and unsupported media.
-There may also need some examination of the applicable TFT rules and whether there are any TFT rule gaps.

-Editor's Note: There needs to be a description of detecting and reporting the media plane encryption level (e.g. only only integrity protection).

 Editor's Note: There needs to be some text explaining BBIFF impact on S-GW when integrated into the S-GW.

 Editor’s Note: A statement or assumption is needed on whether compression of SIP signalling messages (SIGCOMP, as defined in TS 24.229 clause 8.1) can be supported with S8HR approach.